Umar Wirahadikusumah

-After hearing about the kidnapping of six Generals and seeing unidentified troops occupying the Merdeka Square, Umar sent word to Kostrad Commander, Major General Suharto of the events which had just unfolded and requested his assistance.
+After hearing about the kidnapping of six Generals and seeing unidentified troops occupying the Merdeka Square, Umar sent word to Kostrad Commander, Major General Suharto of the events that had just unfolded and requested his assistance.
 Umar accepted Suharto's decision to assume command of the Army and supported him in his efforts to crack down on the attempted coup, gaining great trust from Suharto.
 In 1967, Umar became Deputy Army Chief of Staff before finally becoming the Army Chief of Staff himself in 1969.
-In 1973, his active military career came to an end and he became the Chairman of the State Audit Board (BPK), a position which he would hold until 1973.
+In 1973, his active military career came to an end and he became the Chairman of the State Audit Board (BPK), a position which he would hold until 1983.
 In 1983, he was selected by Suharto to become vice president, a choice considered rather unexpected.
 As vice president, he combated corruption and held prayer services at the vice presidential palace.
 His term as vice president ended in March 1988 when he was replaced by Sudharmono.
 He died on 21 March 2003, due to heart and lung problems.
-His body was interred at the Kalibata Heroes Cemetery, Jakarta.
+His body was interred at the Kalibata Heroes' Cemetery, Jakarta.